The best place to live in Spain is Madrid.

-Ahead of arranging removals to Spain and starting your new life abroad, you'll need to decide which area of the country you'll live in.
-Much like we see in the UK, depending on where you live can make a huge difference to all aspects of your life including how much it might cost you to live there, what there is to do once you are there and the general quality of life you might expect to lead.
-Thinking about joining the 296,000 UK expats currently working, retired or studying in Spain?
-Let's explore where you should live.
+Ahead of arranging removals to Spain and starting your new life abroad, you'll need to decide which area of the country you’d prefer to live in.
+Much like we see in the UK, where you live can make a huge difference to all aspects of your life.
+From the average cost of living to what to do in your spare time, there’s a lot to think about before committing to the move.

-Naturally, we are going to kick this off with the capital, Madrid.
-This city is a hub of culture, business and world famous night life.
-Attractions that pull in tourists include the famous Gran Via, which runs from the Metrópolis building to the Plaza de España, as well as a number of other historical and architectural sites of note.
+Naturally, where else would we begin but Spain’s capital, Madrid.
+This city is a hub of culture, business and world famous nightlife.
+Attractions that pull in tourists include the famous Gran Via, the El Rastro market and the Templo de Debod, as well as a number of other historical and architectural sites.

 Interestingly, living in Madrid might not be the most expensive option when it comes to moving to Spain.
-In reality, other cities such as Barcelona or San Sebastian are equal if not more expensive in many cases.
-But although Madrid is not necessarily the cheapest option it does clearly provide an excellent quality of life.
+In reality, other cities like Barcelona or San Sebastian are equal if not more expensive.
+But, although Madrid is not necessarily the cheapest option, it does clearly provide an excellent quality of life.

-In terms of the number of expats that live in Madrid, figures show that there is a reasonably high concentration.
-In the city and surrounding area an estimated 2.5% to 4.5% live there, equating to roughly 7,400 to 13,350 British expats.
+In terms of the number of expats that live in Madrid, figures show that there’s a reasonably high concentration.
+In the city and surrounding area, an estimated 10,000 British expats are living there.
 These figures are likely due to the primary position that the city plays in the economy of Europe and the ample job opportunities for expats that move there.

-One of the most popular areas for Brits to move to is the city and surrounding area of Alicante in the south of Spain.
-This is likely due to the more affordable nature of the city and the year round beautiful weather.
+One of the most popular areas for Brits to move to, is the city and surrounding area of Alicante in the south of Spain.
+This is likely due to its more affordable nature and the year round beautiful weather.
 The city is famed for its stunning palm tree flanked boulevards and shopping streets, great sandy white beaches and historical sites.

 Living in the city is one of the most affordable places in Spain.
-In fact when compared to more pricey options such as Barcelona where rental prices are an average of 52% higher and day to day items such as groceries are 17% higher, it is clear that you can spread your money a lot further in this city.
+In fact, when compared to the more pricey options like Barcelona where rental prices are an average of 105% higher and day to day items such as groceries are 8% higher, it’s clear that you can spread your money a lot further in this city.

-The popularity of Alicante is apparent with the sheer number of expats that have moved to the area and call it home.
-Although the potential range of expat residence in the area ranges from 6.5% through to a massive 30.5% this means actual numbers are in the region of 19,300 through to 90,463, these figures far outweigh the majority of other regions in the country.
+The popularity of Alicante is apparent with the sheer number of expats that have moved to the area, calling it home.
+The potential range of expat residence in the area ranges from 6.5% through to a massive 30.5% proving that it is indeed a perfect place for us Brits to live in Spain.

-The Gipuzkoa region, in which the city is situated, is relatively popular with expats, although not to the scale we see in Alicante and Malaga.
+The Gipuzkoa region is relatively popular with expats, although not to the scale we see in Alicante and Malaga.
 In terms of concentration, roughly 0.6% to 2.6% of the British population of Spain is located there.
 This is likely due to the higher living costs and the year round weather not being much better than you might expect in the south of the UK.

-Malaga is much loved by expats, primarily with those that are looking to retire to the country but also those that want to work and live in Spain.
+Malaga is much loved by expats, primarily with those that are looking to retire to Spain but also those that want to work and live there too.
 Like many of the popular areas on the south coast of Spain, Malaga is primarily loved for its favourable climate, great food and drink and relaxed approach to life.
-However other key benefits of living in this area include Malaga Airport which is the third largest in the country, incredible beaches and quality level of public transport.
+However, other key benefits of living in this area include Malaga Airport which is the third largest in the country, incredible beaches and quality level of public transport.

 After Alicante, Malaga is also one of the cheapest places to live in Spain.
-For example, when compared to living in London living costs are as much as 37.8% cheaper in Malaga.
-This lower cost of living can provide much better access to quality living for those that choose to move to the country.
+For example, when compared to living in London, the average rental price is 195% higher than in Malaga.
+This lower cost of living can provide much better access to the quality of living for those that choose to move to the country.

 Valencia is a popular area to live in for those that love great food, with their famous Falles festival held every March.
 The city also sees many expats visit and move there to experience the year round culture with a particular focus on art and architecture.

 For those looking for a city that sits in the mid-range in terms of cost of living, Valencia is a great contender.
-Rent in the city is 39% lower than in Madrid and overall living costs are 33% lower than those you might expect to pay in London.
+Rent in the city is 37% lower than in Madrid and a major 52% lower compared to the average rent in London.

-Valencia is another area that is popular with expats, although you are unlikely to run into as many as you might in more densely populated areas such as Malaga.
-Estimates show that 0.6% to 2.6% of the total expat population of Spain are located in this area.
+Valencia is another area that is popular with expats, although you’re unlikely to run into as many as you might in more densely populated areas like Malaga.
+Estimates show that around 1,500 British expats have decided to call Valencia their home.

-Needless to say that many expats move to Seville to take advantage of the fantastic climate.
-However the city is also famed for its historically rich architecture as well as the way of life that includes interacting with friendly ‘sevillanos’ and eating lots of tasty tapas.
+Needless to say, many expats move to Seville to take advantage of the fantastic climate.
+However, the city is also famed for its historically rich architecture as well as a way of life that includes interacting with friendly ‘sevillanos’ and eating lots of tasty tapas.

-Unlike the majority of popular cities to live in Spain, Seville is set back from the sea.
-Although it is located close to the south coast, still benefiting from the warm weather year round.
-Living in the city is similar in terms of costs to Alicante and Malaga, benefiting from a much lower cost than much of the rest of the country.
-In fact, the overall cost of living in the city is as much as 35% lower than in London.
-This lower living cost has attracted 0.6% to 2.6% of the total British in Spain to this area.
+Unlike the majority of popular cities to live in Spain, Seville is set back from the sea but is located close enough to the south coast to still benefit from the warm weather.
+Living in the city is similar in terms of costs to Alicante and Malaga, benefiting from a much lower cost than the rest of the country.